Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 is a quasi-isomorphism.
 We may assume $\ms{A}\in\mr{Hol}(X_\bullet)$.
 In this case, this follows by smooth base change (cf.\ Corollary \ref{smbcforopenimm}) and Lemma \ref{specseqprojcase}.
 Using (i), (ii) follows immediately by construction. \end{proof}

 \begin{rem*} Unfortunately, the boundedness is not preserved as we can see from the standard example \cite[18.3.3]{LM}.
 Thus, to get a six functor formalism for algebraic stacks, dealing with unbounded derived category is essential as in \cite{OL}.
-However, we only construct the formalism for ``admissible stacks'' (cf.\ Definition \ref{admissdfn}), under which situation the boundedness is preserved, we do not use unbounded category. \end{rem*}
+However, we only construct a complete formalism for ``admissible stacks'' (cf.\ Definition \ref{admissdfn}), and for morphism between admissible stacks, the boundedness is preserved, so we do not use unbounded category. \end{rem*}